 Indeed, the cover is the first characteristic that one judges.
 The expressive and impressive traits of the cover make one go through it.
 Similarly, a unique UX design gathers a large amount of traction.
 Therefore, if that does not convince your visitors to check out more about your website, you need to boost your conversion rate.
 Nevertheless, let me get to the crux of this point.

-7 UX Tips to Boost Your Conversion Rate
+7 UX Principles to Boost Your Conversion Rate

 1. Simplicity Brings Traction